 Ok, lets dig in!

-Disney Parking Options
+Disney Parking Options for the Skyliner Resorts

-Disney Boardwalk Resorts
+The Disney Boardwalk Resorts

 The Disney Boardwalk is accessible from the main parking lot or from the walkway leading from Hollywood studios.
 Here you’ll find The Boardwalk Inn, The Yacht Club, The Beach Club, and the Swan and Dolphin Hotels.